-- Who is \\\\\?
-(Describe your child, including such information as place in the family, personality, likes and dislikes.) - What are \\\\\'s strengths?
-(Highlight all areas where your child does b. well, including school, home, community, and social settings.) - C. - What are \\\\\'s successes?
-(List all successes, no matter how small.)
-What are \\\\\'s greatest challenges?
-(List the areas where your child has the greatest difficulties.) - What are \\\\\'s needs?
-(List the skills your child needs to work on and e. the supports he or she needs.) - What are our dreams for \\\\\\'s?
-(Describe your vision for your child's f. future, including short-term and long-term goals). - Other helpful information.
-(List all relevant information, including health care g. needs, that has not already been described above.) - 8.
+- a.
+Who is ?
+(Describe your child, including such information as place in the family, personality, likes and dislikes.) - b.
+What are 's strengths?
+(Highlight all areas where your child does well, including school, home, community, and social settings.) - c.
+What are 's successes?
+(List all successes, no matter how small.) - d.
+What are 's greatest challenges?
+(List the areas where your child has the greatest difficulties.) - e.
+What are 's needs?
+(List the skills your child needs to work on and the supports he or she needs.) - f.
+What are our dreams for ?
+(Describe your vision for your child's future, including short-term and long-term goals). - g.
+Other helpful information.
+(List all relevant information, including health-care needs that have not already been described above.) - 8.
 Write down things you feel must be included in the IEP. - 9.
 Ask teachers to share their ideas about your child's program ahead of time.